 - The Artisan Market in Casa Marina is a must-visit attraction where you can pick up local cuisine and souvenirs.

 - Smathers Beach itself offers a peaceful spot to soak up the sun, snorkel and enjoy the Caribbean breeze.
+It’s the perfect way to spend a day in Key West.

 Final Thoughts on Where To Stay in Key West

 Sun, sea, and sand are only one half of the story when it comes to Key West.
 The city is also home to some great nightlife options, fascinating historic attractions, and epic adventure activities.
-With something for everyone on offer, it’s no wonder Florida’s coast is such a popular destination among travelers in the USA.

 The neighbourhood that really stands out to us is Lower Duval!
 It’s home to the best nightlife in the city, and is also a major hub for the culinary and shopping scenes in Key West.
 Everywhere else mentioned in this guide is within walking distance, so it’s also super convenient for getting around.